Kamanaka5502/veritas-safechange/README.md

 **Veritas SafeChange** is a **Veritas Aegis** product from **Samantha Revita** and **Terry Snyder**.

-It puts a governed boundary around risky production change so a change only becomes real when it can be **applied, verified, and cleanly reversed if verification fails**.
+It puts a governed boundary around risky production change so a a change is only allowed to exist if it can be applied, verified, and cleanly reversed
 **Human-facing outcomes**
 - **SAFE** — the change landed and held
 - **REVERTED** — the change was undone cleanly after verification failed